Pyramid-Systems-Inc/SignalPath/PROJECT_STATUS_REPORT.md

 - **Code Quality**: Reduced technical debt and improved test coverage
 - **Performance**: Smooth interaction with complex schematics and responsive UI
 ## Conclusion
-SignalPath has a solid architectural foundation with excellent Stage 1 implementation and significant progress on Stage 2.
+SignalPath has a solid architectural foundation with excellent Stage 1 implementation and substantial progress on Stage 2.
 The resolution of the duplicate model definitions removes a critical blocker and positions the project for successful continuation.
 The HTML5 Canvas integration and Component Palette functionality are now complete and fully functional, providing a solid foundation for schematic design.

+Recent improvements have significantly enhanced the user experience:
+- **Professional Visual Appearance**: Components now feature gradients, shadows, and depth effects that make them look modern and professional
+- **Enhanced Text Rendering**: Text scaling issues have been resolved with proper font size management and text shadows for better visibility across all zoom levels
+- **Improved Component Placement**: Components are now properly positioned with overlap detection, grid snapping, and automatic position adjustment to prevent cramming
+- **Advanced Pin Rendering**: Pins now feature gradients, highlights, and labels when zoomed in, providing better visual feedback
+- **Robust Configuration**: All project configuration issues have been resolved, including security improvements, window sizing, and proper error handling

-Users can now drag and drop components from the palette onto the canvas, with full zoom, pan, and selection capabilities.
+Users can now drag and drop components from the palette onto the canvas with full zoom, pan, and selection capabilities, while enjoying a much more professional and polished visual experience.
 The immediate focus should be on implementing the Properties Panel to achieve a minimally viable product for schematic design.
 With proper focus on the prioritized action items, the project can progress through the remaining stages and deliver a professional intercom system design tool.

-The project demonstrates good architectural decisions and modern development practices, providing a strong foundation for continued development.
+The project demonstrates excellent architectural decisions and modern development practices, providing a strong foundation for continued development.
 The main challenge will be implementing the wiring system and advanced component interaction features while maintaining performance and usability.